Contents

 TYPO Ransomware Virus Removal Guidelines

 Before you try to remove TYPO Ransomware Virus virus, you must start your computer in Safe Mode with Networking.
 Below, we provide the easiest ways to boot PC in the said mode, but you can find additional ones in this in-depth tutorial on our website – How to Start Windows in Safe Mode.
-Also, if you prefer video version of the tutorial, check our guide How to Start Windows in Safe Mode on Youtube.
+Also, if you prefer a video version of the tutorial, check our guide How to Start Windows in Safe Mode on Youtube.

 Instructions for Windows XP/Vista/7 users